18F/handbook/_pages/18f/how-18f-works/18f-project-lifecycle.md

 The chapter staffing leads now look at the staffing issue to understand the more specific project needs and scope.
 They then consider the particular skills and availability of the people in their chapters to decide who will be able to work on the project and when it can start.
-Collectively, they staff the projet and set a tentative start date.
+Collectively, they staff the project and set a tentative start date.

 Once the project team is all together and ready to start, the project is